Mortgage Payment Calculator

 Why does Canada use semi-annual compounding?

-By law (Section 6 of the Interest Act), Canadian mortgage interest must be calculated semi-annually, not in advance.
-This means interest compounds twice per year, resulting in a slightly lower effective rate compared to monthly compounding used in the US.
+Required by law (Interest Act, Section 6).
+Canadian mortgage interest compounds twice per year, resulting in a slightly lower effective rate compared to monthly compounding used in the US.

 What is the difference between term and amortization?

-The amortization period is the total time to pay off the mortgage (typically 25 years).
-The term is the length of your mortgage contract (typically 1-5 years).
-At the end of each term, you renew your mortgage, potentially at a different rate.
+Amortization is 25 years (typical); term is 1–5 years.
+The amortization period is the total repayment time.
+The term is the length of your mortgage contract.
+At each term end, you renew — potentially at a different rate.

 What is accelerated bi-weekly?